 What are the types of Adventurous Journeys?

-An expedition is a journey with a purpose.
-In an expedition, the primary focus is on the journeying.
-More time is devoted to this with less time and effort spent on research and gathering information.
+- Expedition: a journey with a purpose.
+In an expedition, the primary focus in on the journeying.
+More time is devoted to this, with less time and effort spent on research and gathering information.

-An exploration is a purpose with a journey.
+- Exploration: a purpose with a journey.
 In an exploration, the primary focus is to observe and collect information relevant to the purpose.
 More time and effort is spent on this, and consequently less time is devoted to getting from one place to another.
-The journeying aspect in an exploration remains significant, with a minimum of one third of the planned activity hours being spent on journeying.
+The journeying aspect in an exploration does however remain significant, with a minimum of one third of the planned activity hours being spent on journeying.

 What is the difference between a Practice Journey and a Qualifying Journey?

 The purpose of a Practice Journey is to gain experience and skills to prepare you for your Qualifying Journey.
-The Qualifying Journey if your final Adventurous Journey in which you apply all the skills and knowledge you’ve learnt to fully plan, prepare and undertake the challenge.
+The Qualifying Journey is your final Adventurous Journey, in which you apply all the skills and knowledge you’ve learnt to fully plan, prepare and undertake the challenge.